ammar-tanwar/bloglearnbay/posts/tuples-an-immutable-derived-datatype.md

 desc: "In this blog post, we'll learn more about the tuple primitives in Python.  we can describe a tuple in Python as a general grouping of objects encased in a round bracket and separated by commas.
 In the general coding of Python, we can use tuples in multiple operations."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/tuples-1.jpg"
+headerAlt: "A banner image titled, 'Tuples in python' on the right.
+The left side contains a logo of Python. "
 date: "August 18, 2022"
 tag: [ what are mutable and immutable data types in python, are tuples mutable in python, tuples are mutable or immutable, what are mutable data types in python, what is immutable in python, tuple immutable meaning, tuple are immutable, tuple immutable example, tuple immutable in python, tuple is a mutable data type ]
 category: "Python"